microshare/microshare.github.io/docs/2/technical/api/quick-start.md

 ## 3. Setup Postman
 ---------------------------------------

 This step is optional if you already have another way of invoking the API.
-In which case, visit [Microshare® API doc](../api-collection) for a list of API call and move to the next section.
+In which case, visit [Microshare API doc](../api-collection) for a list of API call and move to the next section.

-Otherwise, you can setup the API manager with Postman on your computer for a quick start access to Microshare® API collection.
+Otherwise, you can setup the API manager with Postman on your computer for a quick start access to Microshare API collection.

 <br>